wildfly/quickstart/security-vault-askpass/README.md

 What is it?
 -----------

-This example demonstrates the use of Security Vault to secure Datasource password in JBoss WildFly.
+This example demonstrates the use of Security Vault to secure Datasource password in ${product.name.full}.

 Security Vault is a facility of PicketBox which allows to mask sensitive attributes such as passwords.
 With the use of Security Vault any password can be masked by a cipher algorithm whose key is taken from a Java KeyStore.